happyendermangit/experiment-checker/buckets.md

 # Buckets

-Buckets are treatments of a experiment, basiclly every treatment has it's own number
+Buckets are treatments of a experiment, basically every treatment has it's own number

 ## Here is a table of the buckets in discord :